Ianlmgoddard/UKCarbonIntensityData.jl/README.md

 regional_data = get_todays_forecast(regional = true)
 ```

 We can also use this package to visualise the current forecast and actual carbon intensity data over the next 48 hours.
-By default tha data across the whole of the UK is shown.
+By default national data is shown.
 ```
 todays_plot()
 ```